ki-iw/robbenblick/README.md

 The project is designed to follow a clear, sequential workflow:

 1.  **Prepare Data (`create_dataset.py`):**
+    Organize your raw images and CVAT `annotations.xml` in `data/raw/` as shown below.
+    ```text
+    data/raw/
+    ├── dataset_01/
+    │   ├── annotations.xml
+    │   └── images/
+    └── dataset_02/ ...
+    ```
-    Place raw images and CVAT `annotations.xml` files into `data/raw/`.
-Run the script to generate a tiled, YOLO-formatted dataset in `data/processed/` and ground truth count CSVs in `data/raw/`.
+    Run the script to generate a tiled, YOLO-formatted dataset in `data/processed/` and ground truth count CSVs.
 2.  **Tune Model (`run_experiments.py`):**
     Define a set of hyperparameters (e.g., models, freeze layers, augmentation) in `configs/base_iter_config.yaml`.
 Run the script to train a model for every combination and find the best performer.
 3.  **Validate Model (`yolo.py`):**